chutsu/papers/deep_learning.md

 - Rosenblatt, Frank (1957), The Perceptron, a perceiving and recognizing automaton.
 Report 85-460-1, Cornell Aeronautical Laboratory.

+- Hubel, D. H., & Wiesel, T. N. (1968).
+Receptive fields and functional architecture of monkey striate cortex.
+The Journal of physiology, 195(1), 215-243.

 - Minsky, M., & Papert, S. (1972).
 Perceptrons: An Introduction to Computational Geometry (2nd Edition with corrections).
 Cambridge: MIT press.